simon-cutts/mark-api/README.md

 $ aws cloudformation delete-stack --stack-name <YOUR STACK NAME>
 ```

-## Run
+#### Run
 For an example of the REST operations supported by mark-api, please import the file `mark-api.postman_collection.json` into [Postman](https://www.getpostman.com/).
-But here a a couple of those GET operations to run in a browser
+But here are a couple of those GET operations to run in a browser

 List all marks: